wandb/docs/content/guides/integrations/ultralytics.md

 from ultralytics.engine.model import YOLO
 ```

 Download a few images to test the integration on.
-You can use your own images, videos or camera sources.
-For more information on inference sources, you can check out the [official docs](https://docs.ultralytics.com/modes/predict/).
+You can use still images, videos, or camera sources.
+For more information on inference sources, check out the [Ultralytics docs](https://docs.ultralytics.com/modes/predict/).

 ```bash
 !wget https://raw.githubusercontent.com/wandb/examples/ultralytics/colabs/ultralytics/assets/img1.png